jeremiah-tay/mental_health_agentic_chatbot/README.md

 1. Open the Streamlit application
 2. Type your message in the input field
+3. You can also click on the suggestion question buttons like `What is Cognitive Behavioural Therapy` or `Tell me about Mental Health`
-3. The chatbot will respond using appropriate tools and agents
+4. The chatbot will respond using appropriate tools and agents

 ## Booking an Appointment